 JEFFERSON CITY, Mo. – Missouri renters who lost their homes or personal property as a result of the severe storms and flooding between December 23 and January 9 may be eligible for recovery assistance from the Federal Emergency Management Agency (FEMA) and other agencies.

-FEMA offers two kinds of help for eligible renters who were displaced from their homes by the storms:
+FEMA offers two kinds of help for eligible renters who were displaced from their homes by the recent storms: